Ergo Suite Documentation

 Getting Started With Ergo

 If you are new to Ergo, the best place to start is with the tutorial and the Ergo Studio manual.
 A basic knowledge of Prolog is helpful in understanding Ergo.
 Prolog tutorials and textbooks, for example Learn Prolog Now, can be found online.
 As you advance to the next stage, the Ergo Reasoner User’s Manual is a complete reference to the system.
 The Ergo Packages Manual provides all the details you will need to connect your Ergo knowledge base to the outside world.
+The Ergo Examples Bank provides runnable, annotated examples for a variety of tasks using Ergo to augment the examples found in the tutorial.
 Finally, the XSB manuals are useful to those who need to supplement their knowledge bases with low-level primitives that an experienced developer might need in some cases.